Re-election (Football League): Fourth Division

-Two seasons later, Barrow was replaced by Hereford United(they would not regain their Football League place until 2020, 48 years later).
+Two seasons later, Barrow was replaced by Hereford United Barrow would not regain their Football League status until 2020.

 A five-year break followed before Workington was voted out of the league in 1977.
 The club had only joined the league in 1951, being voted in at the expense of New Brighton which they beat by ten votes.
 Workington faced two successful re-election campaigns in its first two seasons in the league but then did not have to apply again from 1953 to 1974.
 After three more successful campaigns in 1974, 1975 and 1976 the club's league membership came to an end on 17 June 1977 when Wimbledon received 27 votes and Workington only 21, finishing fifth in the tally.

-The last club to lose their Football League status through a vote was Southport, who were voted out in favour of Wigan Athletic in 1978.
+The last club to lose their Football League status through a vote was Southport, who were replaced by Wigan Athletic in 1978.
 Southport was tied with Wigan on 26 votes and a second round between the two was necessary which Wigan carried by nine votes.

 No club was voted out in the following eight seasons until 1986, after which the system was abandoned in favour of direct promotion between the Football League and the Football Conference.
 On 23 May 1986, the last time a re-election vote was held, Exeter City, Cambridge United, Preston North End and Torquay United had their league places confirmed while Enfield was denied a place in the league.

+The closest any team lost their place in the Football League after Southport was voted out in 1978 up until the introduction of direct promotion for the Football League in 1986, was in 1980 when Altrincham lost out by a single vote to Rochdale.

 The following clubs had to face the re-election process during the Fourth Division era: